lundegaard/react-union/packages/react-union-scripts/README.md

-# React-union-scripts
+# React Union Scripts

-Extendable and configurable set of scripts for building and running your React applications that is designed for Content Management Systems (CMS) or Java Portals.
+Extendable and configurable set of scripts for building and running your React applications that is designed for content management systems (CMS) or enterprise portals.

 ## Main features